Treedent/rt_pages_tree_icons/Documentation/Index.rst

 	:Description:
 		You can now transform the TYPO3 Page TreeView with SVG icons.
-		Icons are all SVG 16px*16px
+		Icons are all optimized SVG sized to 16px*16px.

 	:Keywords:
 		TYPO3, Page tree, Icons, SVG